Skip to content

 Definition Substances believed to increase sexual desire, arousal, or pleasure.

-Evidence Strong for some drugs, inconclusive or weak for most foods/herbs
+Scientific Evidence Strong for prescription drugs; weak or mixed for most foods/herbs

-Uses Enhancing libido, supporting arousal, addressing sexual dysfunction
+Primary Uses Enhancing libido, supporting arousal, treating some forms of sexual dysfunction

-Best Approach Focus on health, communication, realistic expectations
+Recommended Approach Focus on communication, overall wellness, and realistic expectations

 How Effective Are Aphrodisiacs?

-The effectiveness of aphrodisiacs depends on many factors: the substance, individual biology, mental state, expectations, and relationship context.
+The likelihood that aphrodisiacs will positively affect sexual desire or function depends on the substance, the individual's biology, mindset, and relationship context.

 Scientific Evidence